 - A personal leave of absence can typically be no less than one semester and no longer than four consecutive semesters.
-The College withdraws students after four consecutive semesters away unless they have requested and received an extension of their leave from the Office of Student Success and Advising.
+The College withdraws students after four consecutive semesters away unless they have requested and received an extension of their leave from the Office of Student Success and Advising for undergraduate students or the division of Professional and Graduate Education for graduate students.
 Students are encouraged to request a planned personal leave of absence by the dates listed below, although the College recognizes that situations may arise requiring a request after the suggested deadlines:

 - May 15 for upcoming fall semester or full academic year.

 - Note: Personal leaves taken after the 50th day of the semester will carry forward to the following academic semester.